kyte-one/airlyftone-docs/docs/event/event-create-update/rewards/ranked-random.md

 This is an automatic winner selection strategy that means that the winners will be chosen without any intervention from the community host.

 The ranked random strategy works as following:
-1. Sort all participants as per the amount of XP they have scored in the particular campaign
+1. Sort all participants as per the amount of XP they have scored **in the particular campaign.**
 2. Select winners from top to bottom
 3. If the no. of people who have scored the same XP are greater than number of winners left to select, then Randomly select the remaining winners.

+*Please Note:  The leaderboard ranking is based on the XP you have earned across all campaigns in a community but the Ranked Random Raffle will only consider the XP that you have earned within the campaign.*

 ## Example 1
 - **No. of Participants:** 200